zmnpl/twad/README.md

 ![demo](demo.gif)

 If you love __DOOM__ and rather not leave your terminal like me, then you might be one of the few that might like **twad**.
-It is a terminal based WAD manager and launcher for ZDoom engine games.
+It is a terminal based WAD manager and launcher for doom source ports.
 At it's core twad lets you set up a multitude of WAD file combinations, store them and launch them with a couple of key strokes.

 There are already great alternatives to manage and launch your WADs out there for many years and twad will probably never be as sophisticated.
 Though I figured: there are not so many for the terminal.
-Twad let's you stay in the terminal and on your keyboard as long as possible.
+Twad let's you stay in the terminal and on your keyboard as long as possible until you decide to rip and tear.
 Simple as that.

-As a little bonus, twad collects some statistics for you (of course doesn't send them anywhere!) and organizes savegames for each mod combination in a separate folder.

-## Watch Out
+Needless to say, that this mostly was designed for *nix systems.
+However, with WSL this might as well be usable in Windows as well.
+Though quite some testing needs to go into this.

-This tool is still in very early state and might contain bugs.
+**Watch Out**: This tool is still in very early state and might contain bugs.

 ## Installation

-### AUR
+### Arch Linux: AUR

 https://aur.archlinux.org/packages/twad-git

-### Manually
+### Compile yourself

 ```golang
 go get -u github.com/zmnpl/twad